verus-lang/verus/source/docs/guide/src/llmforverusproof.md

 ## Use a Coding Agent

-**Why a coding agent?** There is much similarity between writing code and writing proofs.
+**Why a coding agent?** Writing code and writing proofs about code have many similarities.
 Both require a good understanding of the existing code base and both can beneift from tool support, such as testing tools for code synthesis and verifiers for proof synthesis.
 Practice has shown that state-of-the-art LLMs work best when they can explore the code base, run tools, and iterate at their own pace, which is well supported by existing coding agents like [GitHub Copilot CLI](https://githubnext.com/projects/copilot-cli).

 **Practical tips:**
-- Use `--allow-all-tools` (Copilot CLI) or similar options to let the agent run Verus and other available tools without prompting
-- Run in a container or sandbox if you're concerned about the model accessing sensitive files
+- We recommend running the agent in a secure container or sandbox, so that you can safely give it the freedom to run Verus and other available tools, without requiring repeated human intervention, e.g., via `--allow-all-tools` (Copilot CLI) or similar options.

-## Provide the Standard Library
+## Provide Provide Access to the Verus Standard Library

 Access to the Verus standard library (`vstd`) offers LLMs at least two benefits: